-A drunken newspaperman is rescued from his alcoholic haze by an heiress whose love sobers him up and encourages him to write a play, but he lapses back into dipsomania.
+A drunken reporter is rescued from his alcoholic haze by an heiress whose love sobers him up and encourages him to write a play, but he lapses back into dipsomania.
 This is one of Dorothy Arzner’s most popular films.
-With a career spanning from 1919 to 1943, fifteen years of which were spent as a director, Arzner remains the most prolific woman studio director in the history of American cinema.
+With a career spanning from 1919 to 1943, fifteen years of which were spent as a director, Arzner remains the most prolific female studio director in the history of American cinema.
 Expand

 Other film(s): Grand Hotel [trailer] (112min.
 Edmund Goulding.
 Metro-Goldwyn-Mayer studio, Hollywood, USA.)
 Possibly the most lavish Pre-Code Hollywood film of the 1930s, despite the devastation of the Great Depression.
 An ensemble cast starring Greta Garbo, John and Lionel Barrymore, Joan Crawford, and more.